RosscoIMF/H.O.L.E./README.md

 Overview

 H.O.L.E.
-(Hole Optimization and Layout Engine) is a desktop application designed to help DIY enthusiasts, and engineers calculate and visualize hole layouts on cylindrical objects.
+(Hole Optimization and Layout Engine) is a desktop application designed to help DIY enthusiasts calculate and visualize hole layouts on cylindrical objects.
 By generating an accurate A4 template, users can drill precision holes for material removal or optimization purposes without requiring advanced tools like indexing heads or dividing heads.

 Whether you're working on a piston, a custom cylinder, or any other cylindrical object, H.O.L.E. provides you with the tools to accurately design and plot your layout with ease.
 Features